SAP Table Change Logging: Configuration, Security Risks, and Auditing

 How Onapsis Helps with SAP Table Change Logging

-The Onapsis Platform can help you with two different modules to detect which relevant tables you must configure to activate Table Change Loggingactive logging for critical technical tables and active logging for critical business tables.
+Onapsis SAP cybersecurity products can help you with two different modules to detect which relevant tables you must configure to activate Table Change Loggingactive logging for critical technical tables and active logging for critical business tables.

 Below we show you the step-by-step instruction for activating logging for each table.